Healthdirect Free Australian health advice you can count on.

 To prepare for an ultrasound scan:

-• bring your referral letter and any ultrasound scan or x-ray results you have received over the past 2 years, if performed at another location
+• Bring your referral letter and any ultrasound scan or x-ray results you have received over the past 2 years, if they were performed at another location.

-• follow the instructions provided to you — you may be asked to fast, or to drink a lot of water and not go to the toilet before the procedure
+• Follow the instructions provided to you.
+You may need to fast, or to drink a lot of water and not go to the toilet before the procedure.

-If you have diabetes it is important that you tell the sonographer before your ultrasound.
+If you have diabetes, it is important to tell the sonographer (ultrasound technician) before your ultrasound.
 If you have any questions or concerns, contact the imaging practice for advice.

 How is an ultrasound scan performed?

-An ultrasound scan is performed using a hand-held scanner, or transducer, connected to a computer.
+An ultrasound scan is performed using a hand-held scanner (transducer) connected to a computer.
 High frequency sound waves are sent into the body.
-As the sound waves bounce around, the echoes are converted to electrical impulses that show a picture on a screen.
+As the sound waves penetrate the tissue and spread, the echoes are converted to electrical impulses that show a picture on a screen.

-During most ultrasound scans you will be asked to lie on your back or side.
-Gel will be put on your skin where the scan will take place.
+During most ultrasound scans, you will be asked to lie on your back or side.
+Gel is applied to the skin.
 The sonographer will move the transducer on the gel.
-The sonographer may need to press, but this usually does not cause any discomfort.
+The sonographer may need to apply gentle pressure, but this usually does not cause any discomfort.

 A woman undergoing an ultrasound scan